-The Project is located approximately 30 km south-east of Moranbah and approximately 50 km north of Dysart in the Bowen Basin region of central Queensland, within the Isaac Regional Council Local Government Area (LGA).
+The Project is located approximately 30 km south-east of Moranbah and approximately 50 km north of Dysart in the Bowen Basin region of central Queensland, within the Isaac Regional Council LGA (Figure 1-1).
 The closest city is Mackay, which is located approximately 200 km north-east of the Project.
 The Project is located:

-- within the Brigalow Belt North Bioregion as defined by the Interim Biogeographic Regionalisation for Australia (IBRA) (Commonwealth Department of the Environment and Energy, 2019) (Figure 2-8); - within the Fitzroy River Catchment and is subject to the Water Plan (Fitzroy Basin) 2011 and the Isaac Connors Groundwater Management Area (Figure 2-9); - within the Isaac River floodplain, as defined by the Queensland Floodplain Assessment Overlay (Department of Natural Resources, Mines and Energy [DNRME], 2020) (Figure 2-10); - within zones identified and mapped as Regional Landscape and Rural Production Area under the Mackay, Isaac and Whitsunday Regional Plan (Department of Local Government and Planning, 2012), and contains three areas mapped as good quality agricultural land; - outside strategic cropping areas mapped as potential Strategic Cropping Land (SCL) under section 10 of the Regional Planning Interests Act 2014 (RPI Act) (Figure 2-11); - within the Barada Barna People's Native Title Determination Area (QC2016/007) registered with the National Native Title Tribunal (2019) (Figure 2-12); and - within the area covered by the Inland Fitzroy and Southern Burdekin Suitability Framework (Department of Natural Resources and Mines [DNRM] and the Department of Science, Information Technology, Innovation and the Arts, 2013).
+- within the Brigalow Belt North Bioregion as defined by the Interim Biogeographic Regionalisation for Australia (IBRA) (DEE, 2019a) (Figure 2-8); - within the Fitzroy River Catchment and is subject to the Water Plan (Fitzroy Basin) 2011 and the Isaac Connors Groundwater Management Area (GMA) (Figure 2-9); - within the Isaac River floodplain, as defined by the Queensland Floodplain Assessment Overlay (DNRME, 2020a) (Figure 2-10); - within zones identified and mapped as Regional Landscape and Rural Production Area under the Mackay, Isaac and Whitsunday Regional Plan (Department of Local Government and Planning, 2012), and contains three areas mapped as good quality agricultural land; - outside strategic cropping areas mapped as potential Strategic Cropping Land (SCL) under section 10 of the RPI Act (Figure 2-11); - within the Barada Barna People's Native Title Determination Area (QC2016/007) registered with the National Native Title Tribunal (2019) (Figure 2-12); and - within the area covered by the Inland Fitzroy and Southern Burdekin Suitability Framework (Department of Natural Resources and Mines [DNRM] and the Department of Science, Information Technology, Innovation and the Arts [DSITIA], 2013).